turingschool/front-end-curriculum/lessons/css-gradients.md

 #### CSS Gradients

 Gradients can add depth and visual interest, but they tend to get a bad rap.
 Overusing these can result in something that, well, doesn't look very nice.
 It's not uncommon to see inexperienced designers slap drop shadows or gradients on their projects as a way to make it better or to compensate for an otherwise weak layout, but more often than not it simply detracts from the work.
-But used in moderation, they can be a positive addition to your site
+However, when used in moderation, they can be a positive addition to your site.

 Generally, it's a good idea to use these effects with a light hand.
 Less is often more, and understanding how they work gives you greater control which, in turn, lets you have better results.